Free Ride (song)

 "Free Ride" is a song written by Dan Hartman and performed by the Edgar Winter Group from their 1972 album They Only Come Out at Night, produced by Rick Derringer.
-The single was a top 15 U.S. hit in 1973, reaching number 14 on the Billboard Hot 100 and number 10 on Cash Box.
-In Canada, it peaked at number 8.
+The single was a top-15 U.S. hit in 1973, reaching number 14 on the Billboard Hot 100 and number 10 on Cash Box.
+In Canada, it peaked at number eight.

+There appears to be two separate versions of the song.
+The album version, released in November 1972, where Ronnie Montrose is listed as lead guitar, clocks in at 3:08.
+According to drummer Chuck Ruff, “Ronnie Montrose left the band because he and Steve Paul (their manager) did not get along at all.
+They were gonna call a big meeting and fire him.
+I told Ronnie, so before they could do that he quit.”

+Many have noted that the 3:05‑long single released in August 1973 sounds different, with a mid‑song guitar solo of a different tone.

+Ruff later stated, “We actually did re‑record ‘Free Ride’ two or three times with Rick Derringer and Jerry Weems.”